- News and Programming

-The program schedule includes major news programs from NPR—Morning Edition, All Things Considered, Weekend Edition and Talk of the Nation—and public radio’s other signature programs, such as Car Talk, This American Life, Wait Wait…Don’t Tell Me!, Marketplace, A Prairie Home Companion, etc.
+The program schedule includes major news programs from NPR—Morning Edition, All Things Considered, and Weekend Edition—and public radio’s other signature programs, such as Car Talk, This American Life, Wait Wait…Don’t Tell Me!, Marketplace, A Prairie Home Companion, etc.

 KPCC’s rapidly growing local news department contributes regular reporting from throughout the area, including from bureaus in Orange County, the Inland Empire, Sacramento, and Washington, DC.
-KPCC produces a daily news magazine, The Madeleine Brand Show, and two daily interview/call-in programs, Air Talk with Larry Mantle and Patt Morrison.
+KPCC produces a daily news magazine, Take Two, and a daily interview/call-in program, Air Talk with Larry Mantle.
 John Rabe hosts a weekly news/culture/entertainment program called Off-Ramp.
 KPCC’s radio programming and other original content also appears on the web site www.KPCC.org and is distributed on other digital platforms, including podcasts, by smart phone apps, etc.

 Does KPCC play music?
 Can I send you my music?

 Thank you for your interest.
 However, since our format is news and information, we do not play music, and are not accepting music submissions.

 What is KPCC's relationship to National Public Radio (NPR)?